 There are also other circumstances bearing investigation, including fatigue, intoxication, impairment, mechanical failures, failure of safety equipment, faulty evasive actions, excessive speed, failure to keep a proper lookout, failure to maintain a single lane of traffic, failure to yield the right-of-way and failure to follow the rules of the road.

 Innocent people can be maimed or killed as a result of drivers who fail to follow the rules of the road.
 We are happy to consult with you at no cost to determine whether you have a claim.
 We will advise you as to your legal rights and the best manner to move forward.

 We believe people should be treated fairly, especially when they have suffered injury and harm due to the negligence of another.

 In our investigation, we often review driving records, driver logs, employment relationships and mobile phone usage to give our clients solid information upon which to rely.

 Be careful of the one-way street of providing information to the other party.
 You will often find there is a tremendous amount of information sought by an investigating adjuster on behalf of the insurance carrier for the offending party.
 They seek information concerning your private medical records, information about your harms and losses, and your recovery.
 However, they rarely provide information to you with respect to the party who caused the incident.
 Insurance companies are reluctant to release information concerning the amount of coverage available or witness statements.
 These statements are available if you are involved in a lawsuit, and the reality is that you will not be treated fairly and you could severely jeopardize your claim if you fail to become educated about your legal rights.

 Stevenson & Murray has successfully handled numerous cases involving car accidents.
-To learn more about your rights and legal options, call us at (713)597-3836.
+To learn more about your rights and legal options, call our Houston car accident lawyers at (713)597-3836.
 You may also contact us online.
 We offer free initial consultations.